 - Students are not eligible for vacation, or personal time.

-- Non-Work Study students are eligible for sick time accrual during the academic term and the summer term.
+- Non-Work Study students are not eligible for sick time accrual during the academic term, but are eligible during the summer term.

 - Undergraduate students are discouraged from working more than 20 hours per week during the fall and spring semesters and no more than 40 hours per week when classes are not in session.
 Graduate students may work up to 40 hours per week.

 - Students are paid on a weekly basis on campus.
 For off-campus jobs, it depends on the employer.

 Once you have found a job, you can find what forms you need to complete, how to report hours, how paychecks and direct deposit works and tax information on the menu to the left.